-George Nader was among the finest actors which Hollywood had even though George Nader was segregated to the B-grade category.
-To this effect during the last formal appearance of George Nader in public, George Nader received a standing ovation while in 1st annual Palm Springs Film Noir Festival in 2001.
+George Nader was among the finest actors which Hollywood had even though he was segregated to the B-grade category.
+To this effect during the last formal appearance of Nader in public, he received a standing ovation while in 1st annual Palm Springs Film Noir Festival in 2001.

-George Nader was born in Pasadena where he started his acting career after a stint in the Navy.
-His first on-screen presence was in ‘Rustlers on Horseback’ after which George Nader worked in many films for short or cameo roles.
+Nader was born in Pasadena where he started his acting career after a stint in the Navy.
+His first on screen presence was in ‘Rustlers on Horseback’ after which he worked in many films for short or cameo roles.
 The movie that shot him to popularity or fame was ‘Robot Monster’.
 Completed in 4 days on a budget of $16000, Phil Tucker (the director) made George Nader’s life.
 The movie was a 3 D flick and did very well in cinemas raking in millions.

-Universal got wind of this profit-making actor and soon signed up George Nader on contract.
-Unfortunately for George Nader, there were already many beefy looking actors with Universal at that time.
-Rock Hudson, Jeff Chandler, Tony Curtis were only a few well-established actors, to begin with.
+Universal got wind of this profit making actor and soon signed up Nader on contract.
+Unfortunately for George, there were already many beefy looking actors with Universal at that time.
+Rock Hudson, Jeff Chandler, Tony Curtis were only a few well established actors to begin with.

-Not to be disheartened, George Nader worked in a series of roles as a supporting actor to both Hudson and Chandler.
-George Nader however, got his other big break when Chandler turned down a starring role in ‘Six bridges to Cross’.
-George Nader followed it with another starring role in ‘The Second Greatest Sex’ and ‘Lady Godiva of Coventry’.
+Not to be disheartened, Nader worked in a series of roles as a supporting actor to both Hudson and Chandler.
+He however, got his other big break when Chandler turned down a starring role in ‘Six bridges to Cross’.
+He followed it with another starring role in ‘The Second Greatest Sex’ and ‘Lady Godiva of Coventry’.

-Soon George Nader moved to Europe and did a stint in many German films and other TV serials.
-George Nader was unable to act following a car crash.
-George Nader moved back to Palm Springs where he settled and spent his dying days.
+Soon he moved to Europe and did a stint in many German films and other TV serials.
+He was unable to act following a car crash.
+Nader moved back to Palm Springs where he settled and spent his dying days.